Singapore to Hong Kong

 Silver Note

-A sumptuous, intimate setting with a lively, joie de vivre ambience is the perfect place to dine, dance and dream the night away… Small plate tapas-style dishes of mouth-watering international cuisine perfectly compliment the rich, exciting entertainment as the smooth sounds of jazz and blues gently caress your ears.
+A sumptuous, intimate setting with a lively ambience is the perfect place to dine, dance, and dream the night away … Small-plate, tapas-style dishes of mouthwatering international cuisine perfectly compliment the rich, exciting entertainment as the smooth sounds of jazz and blues fill the air.
 A refined late evening menu perfectly showcases the panache and style of Silver Muse’s plentiful dining options, so expect multi-sensory fireworks as you swing and sway effortlessly across the dance floor as Silver Muse gracefully takes you to your next destination.

 The ocean views and soothing sound of the surf can be quite intoxicating at sea, so it’s not surprising that daydreaming on deck is one of the most popular pastimes.
 However, every Silversea all inclusive cruise also includes a considerable number of more active pursuits — some for the body, some for the mind … and some just for fun.